-CIE 4668 Computer Crime
+CJE 4668 Computer Crime

 This course focuses on the use of the computer in committing crimes, both within organizations and among private entities.
 It will also examine the justice system's response to this new form of deviance.
 Prerequisite: CCJ 1024 (CGS 2167C for HS Major).
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
+000 use of a series of case studies, and the impact of community oriented policing will be discussed.
+Lec.
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
 000